-JSA will give specific focus to how its work can support the Future Made in Australia initiative, with attention paid to the 2024-25 workplan and how this work could be used to support the future development of the initiative.
+JSA has given specific focus to how its work can support the Future Made in Australia initiative, with attention paid in the 2024-25 workplan on how this work could be used to support the future development of the initiative.
 Consideration will be given to the need for a specific project to support the initiative in the 2025-26 workplan.